divineprog/MoSyncApps/JSFrameworkBenchmark/Results/PerformanceArticle.md

 The benefits of [jQuery](http://jquery.com/) include:

-* cross-browser compatibility (jQuery abracts away browser differences)
+* cross-browser compatibility (jQuery abstracts away browser differences)
 * high-level syntax (compact notation using the $ function and chained function calls)
 * the jQuery API is widely known among web developers